SAP-samples/datasphere-build-apps-data-entry/.github/ISSUE_TEMPLATE/bug-issue.md

 ---
-name: bug issue
-about: You found a bug in the code or in the step-by-step description.
-title: ''
-labels: ''
-assignees: SarahKraemer, kpadmapriya, mhplum

----

----
 name: Bug in code
 about: You found a bug in the code or in the step-by-step description.
 title: ''